Insights

 Improved Patient Engagement

-Patients easily access their data, such as their lab results, tests and prescriptions.
-Or they can easily get or update a hospital appointment by using their mobile phone.
+Patients easily access their data, such as lab results, tests and prescriptions.
+Or they can quickly get or update a hospital appointment using their mobile phone.
 Interacting with health data encourages engagement.
 Ultimately, this leads to improved health outcomes.

 Benefits of Interoperable Systems in Healthcare